mannansiddiqui/AWS-managed-EKS-cluster/README.md

 ![81](https://user-images.githubusercontent.com/74168188/191207467-60c74ede-2f33-4730-86ff-c802696ac9ba.png)

 Time to expose this nodejs app to outside this cluster.
-For this create a service manifest file using ```sudo vim service.yml``` and put this:
+For this create a service manifest file using ```sudo vim service.yml```.
+[Here](https://kubernetes.io/docs/concepts/services-networking/service/) is the Kubernetes official documentation to create service.

 ```
 apiVersion: v1